junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 An abscess like this one comes from injecting with a needle that has not been well boiled and is not sterile (completely clean and germ free).

 Hives, or a rash with itching, can appear a few hours or up to several days after getting an injection.
-If the same medicine is given to the person again, it may cause a very severe reaction or even death (see p.
-70).
+If the same medicine is given to the person again, it may cause a very severe reaction or even death (see [page 70](#page-70)).

 This child was injected with a needle that was not sterile (boiled and completely free of germs).